nejckorasa/homebrew-tap/README.md

 $ brew tap nejckorasa/tap
 ```

-Then you can install using tool names directly, as in:
+Then you can install formulae directly, as in:

 ```console
 $ brew install dckr